 - Water depth is inconsistent and unpredictable.
 Shallow water and submerged rocks and logs are hidden by deep water.
 Do not dive, jump or use rope swings to enter the water.
 These activities can be dangerous and result in serious permanent injuries or death.
 Supervise children at all times.

 - Very cold water in deep areas can cause distress, lack of mobility, shock and even death.

 See Walk safely for further information when planning bushwalking experiences.

 Wildfires are a threat to walkers, campers and the forest community.
 They can occur without warning, so be aware of and prepared for the dangers.

 If it’s a hot, dry, windy day, or if there is a total fire ban avoid bushwalking.
-Before you visit Mount Walsh visit the Rural Fire Service Queensland website for current fire bans within the North Burnett Regional Council area and fire danger ratings for the Wide Bay Burnett fire weather district.
+Before you visit Mount Walsh, go to the Queensland Fire and Emergency Services website for current fire bans within the North Burnett Regional Council.

 In high fire danger conditions, trails and other areas may be closed.
 It is essential for your safety to follow the instructions on signs in these conditions.